inkandswitch/patchwork/README.md

 ### Prereq

-A prerequisite is to install the jacquard cli which is used to push to automerge:
+A prerequisite is to install the jacquard cli which is used to push to automerge.

+First install [bun](https://bun.sh/).
+Then run:

 `cd jacquard-cli`
-`pnpm install -g`
+`pnpm i`
+`npm link`

 ### Editing a module